tieme-ndo/frontend/README.md

 ```

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
+    * start - starts the production server after a build is created
     * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests in **tests** directory and `.test.js` and `.spec.js` files
+    * eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing